wiesty/ILM/README.md

 **Disclaimer:**

 This program is not the official radio player of ilovemusic.
-It is merely an application that creates a miniplayer and retrieves the stream links from ilovemusic.
-Any trademark or copyright infringements are unintentional.
-This program is intended for educational purposes only.
-It is not affiliated with or endorsed by ilovemusic
+It is merely an application that creates a miniplayer and retrieves the stream links from ilovemusic. </br>
+** The release of this source is approved by i love music.  **

 **System Requirements:**